PITTAJAGADEESH/Easesmith/README.md

 3. Start the development server
    - `npm start`

-Your application will be running at `http://localhost:3000`.
+Application will be running at `https://easesmith-01m9.onrender.com`.

 ## Project Structure